Hundred Days' Reform

 The Hundred Days' Reform (traditional Chinese: 百日維新; simplified Chinese: 百日维新; pinyin: Bǎirì Wéixīn; lit.
 '100 Days Reform') or Wuxu Reform (traditional Chinese: 戊戌變法; simplified Chinese: 戊戌变法; pinyin: Wùxū Biànfǎ; lit.
-'Reform of the Wuxu year') was the short-lived national, cultural, political and educational reform movement that occurred in the Qing Empire from June 11 to September 21, 1898.
-The reforms were initiated by the Guangxu Emperor and led by reform-minded scholars, including Kang Youwei and Liang Qichao.
-The movement sought to modernize China’s institutions following the country’s defeat in the First Sino-Japanese War (1894-1895) and during a time of increasing foreign intervention in China.
+'Reform of the Wuxu year') was a short-lived national, cultural, political and educational reform movement in the Qing Empire, from June 11 to September 21, 1898.
+It sought to modernize China's institutions during a time of increasing foreign intervention in China following the country's defeat in the First Sino-Japanese War (1894–1895).
+Although brief, the movement introduced new political concepts of nationhood and sovereignty, inspiring many of the subsequent "New Policies" reforms launched after 1901.

+Initiated by the Guangxu Emperor, it was led by reform-minded scholars, including Kang Youwei and Liang Qichao.
 Over a period of roughly 100 days, the Guangxu Emperor enacted a series of imperial edicts with various goals in mind.
 These mandates aimed to restructure government organization, reform the civil service examination system, modernize the army, promote industrial and education progress, and adopt elements of constitutional governance.

-Some of these measures were implemented, such as the establishment of the Imperial University of Peking (now Peking University) however most faced resistance from conservative factions.
+Some of these measures were implemented, such as the establishment of the Imperial University of Peking (now Peking University).
+However, most faced resistance from conservative factions.
 While Empress Dowager Cixi supported principles of the reform, she feared that sudden implementation, without bureaucratic support, would be disruptive and that the Japanese and other foreign powers would take advantage of any weakness.
-Thus, on September 21, 1898, Empress Dowager Cixi with her allies, staged a coup d’état, forcing the emperor under house arrest and further executing six of the leading reformers (she later backed the late Qing reforms after the invasions of the Eight-Nation Alliance).
-The Hundred Days' Reform, although brief, introduced new political concepts of nationhood and sovereignty and consequently inspired many of the subsequent “New Policies” reforms launched after 1901.
+Thus, on September 21, 1898, Empress Dowager Cixi with her allies staged a coup d'état, forcing the emperor under house arrest and further executing six of the leading reformers.
+She later backed the late Qing reforms after the invasions of the Eight-Nation Alliance.